pryan4/cs2-student-files/Class Code/best-ice-cream-flavor.md

-# The best ice cream flavor is...
+# The best ice cream flavors are

+- Cookies and Cream
-# Cookie Dough
+- Cookie Dough
+- Green Tea
+- Strawberry
+- Vanilla